ISSN: 1308-5727 | E-ISSN: 1308-5735

 Turkish Society for Pediatric Endocrinology and Diabetes

-Anna Iwanskka1, Malgorzata Wójcik2, Ewa Szczudlik2, Anna Stepniewska2, Jerzy B. Starzyk2
+Anna Iwanska1, Malgorzata Wójcik2, Ewa Szczudlik2, Anna Stepniewska2, Jerzy B. Starzyk2

 INTRODUCTION: Disorders of glucose metabolism in children with obesity are less common than in adults.
 There is also evidence that they may be transient.
-The aim of this study was to determine the prevalence of impaired fasting glucose (IFG), impaired glucose tolerance (IGT), type 2 diabetes mellitus (DM2) and its reversibility in pediatric patients with obesity and to define the factors determining the reversibility of prediabetes or progression to diabetes.
+The aims of this study were to determine the prevalences of impaired fasting glucose (IFG), impaired glucose tolerance (IGT), and type 2 diabetes mellitus (DM2) and its reversibility in pediatric patients with obesity and to define the factors determining the reversibility of prediabetes or progression to diabetes.

-DISCUSSION AND CONCLUSION: IFG and IGT are common in pediatric patients with obesity, while the progression to DM2 is a rare condition.
-Disorders of glucose metabolism disorders have reversible character.
-Every change of BMI Z-score has a significant impact on changes of glucose levels.
+DISCUSSION AND CONCLUSION: IFG and IGT are common in pediatric patients with obesity, while the progression to DM2 is rare.
+Disorders of glucose metabolism have reversible character.

 Keywords: Childhood obesity, glucose metabolism, type 2 diabetes